GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">What's the advantage of a platform authenticator versus roaming?</h4>
     <p class="usa-alert__text">
-      Platform authenticators have a cost and user experience advantage over roaming authenticators.
-They are most likely supported on GFE and provide a more seamless experience than a roaming authenticator.
+      Platform authenticators have some cost and user experience advantages over roaming authenticators.
+They are most likely supported on GFE and provide a more seamless experience than a roaming authenticator if a user only logs into a single device.
 Roaming authenticators are more widely supported in multi-operating system environments but come with the additional acquisition cost and lifecycle activities that come with a physical authenticator.
     </p>
   </div>
 </div>

 Listing a crosswalk in this playbook may be unable to keep up with the latest operating system and browser updates, so public tools are recommended for verification and testing.

-1.	[https://webauthn.io/](https://webauthn.io/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}. is a Cisco / FIDO Alliance sponsored website to test WebAuthn.
+1.	[https://webauthn.io/](https://webauthn.io/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is a Cisco / FIDO Alliance sponsored website to test WebAuthn.
 It also includes shared libraries and languages used to implement WebAuthn in web applications.
-2.	[https://webauthn.me/](https://webauthn.me/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}. is a Auth0 sponsored website to test and debug WebAuthn.
+2.	[https://webauthn.me/](https://webauthn.me/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is a Auth0 sponsored website to test and debug WebAuthn.
 It also includes a compatibility chart of which operating systems and browsers support platforms and roaming authenticators.

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">What about IA–2(6) control enhancement and platform authenticators?</h4>
     <p class="usa-alert__text">
       NIST 800–53 control enhancement (IA-2(6)) requires that one of the factors is provided by a device separate from the system gaining access.
 This is not a baseline control but a control enhancement, meaning agencies are not required to implement it, and agencies handle the exception process.
-While this could mean platform authentication is not separate, another interpretation is the TPM on a device is separate from the device itself.
+While this could mean platform authentication is not separate, another interpretation is the TPM (Windows), TEE (Android), or SE (Apple) on a device is separate from the device itself.
 Two OMB Memos (M-6-16 and M-7-17) also stated this control enhancement, but both memos were rescinded.
-There are inherent cost benefits to using an integrated authenticator like a platform authenticator.
     </p>
   </div>
 </div>